 Documenting the Architecture

 With the classes implemented you must document your architecture.
+For this you need to use the C4 Model and make Level 1, Level 2, and Level 3.
 Some questions to ask yourself and document the answers to are:

 - Is this a layered architecture?
 1 layer?
 2 layers?
 3 layers?